 Avoid this fundamental error

-You do not need months to see a lot of Japan
+You can see a lot of Japan in 2 weeks

 You do not need months to see a lot of Japan.

-New, low-cost carriers like Air Asia, Air Do, Jetstar, Peach, and Vanilla Air mean you can fly internally in Japan, connecting the more remote and exotic islands, far cheaper than in the past.
-Japan has an extensive internal airline network, there are currently 97 airports in Japan, make the most of them.
+New, low-cost carriers like Air Asia, Air Do, Jetstar, Peach, and Vanilla Air mean you can fly internally in Japan cheaply.
+The network connects the more remote and exotic islands, far more easily than in the past.
+Japan has an extensive internal airline network, there are currently 97 airports in country, make the most of them.

 Focus on booking (flights, accommodation, trains, day trips, etc.) directly rather than buying an all-inclusive package tour.
 Those can be fine but you will be paying a premium for the simplicity of a pre-set itinerary and, chances are, you'll just be traipsing in the same, well-trodden footsteps of millions of other overseas tourists, ticking off the major sights.